zrafa/MIPS32-CPU-Emulator/README.md

 # MIPS32 CPU Emulator

-Rafael Ignacio Zurita <rafaelignacio.zurita@gmail.com>
+Rafael Ignacio Zurita <rafaelignacio.zurita@gmail.com>.
 This fork is for making the CPU emulator a complete system, and able to run a Linux Kernel for MIPS.
+Original Emulator is a great project to start (https://github.com/JamisHoo/MIPS32-CPU-Emulator).

 Currently, it is able to run a 4.10 Linux Kernel, emulating the instruction set of jz4740 SOC CPU inside of Ben Nanonote machines.